COP4331-Large-Project/server/README.md

 ## Configuring MongoDB

 1. Create `.env` file in the root directory.
-2. Add `MONGODB_URI=YOUR MONGO URI` to the file replacing "YOUR MONGO URI" with the URI you're using to connect.
+2. Add `MONGO_URI=YOUR MONGO URI` to the file replacing "YOUR MONGO URI" with the URI you're using to connect.